 4b.
-Has GAP worked effective coordination and minimize pos rganizations to facilitate X_Yes No Please describe coordinati on and collaboration during this contract year: eds collaboratively with Lifes work together to create serv ports the healthcare goals of pan's Healthcare Coordination rice plans and coordinate services the HCC program and vice versa, 5.
+Has GAP worked effectively with other providers and organizations to facilitate coordination and minimize possible duplication of effort?
+X_Yes No Please describe coordinati Please describe coordination and collaboration during this contract year: eds collaboratively with Lifes work together to create serv ports the healthcare goals of pan's Healthcare Coordination rice plans and coordinate services the HCC program and vice versa, 5.
 Performance Outcom nes and Enhancements 5 5a.
-Satisfaction Surveys GAP Projected Percentage of Satisfied Clients Actual Percentage of Satisfied Clients Satisfaction surveys 90% 90% Several Satisfaction Surveys wappreciation and a \$50 Dollar for 5b.
-Performance Enhancement Were there any programmatic service? for Dollar matching donation X Yes No If yes, please describe b As indicated previously, maximize the service por Use Disorder.
-Changes and adaptation Transition from in-ho Some home visits co Contacted all previous GAP and Lifespan's HCC pr May 2020). s clients were comfortable. to check in with needs.
+Satisfaction Surveys GAP Projected Percentage of Satisfied Clients Actual Percentage of Satisfied Clients Satisfaction surveys 90% 90% Several Satisfaction Surveys were returned with 100% Satisfaction rating.
+15 notes of appreciation and a \$50 Dollar for Dollar matching donation were received.
+5b.
+Performance Enhancement Were there any programmatic changes during the year that affected the scope or quality of service?
+X Yes No If yes, please describe b As indicated previously, GAP and Lifespan's HCC program are working together to maximize the service potential of both programs with medical needs and Substance Use Disorder.
+Changes and adaptations due to COVID-19 included: Transition from in-home to phone visits (March to May 2020).
+Some home visits conducted beginning in May as clients were comfortable.
+Contacted all previous clients from the past year to check in with needs.
+Scaled back home visits during COVID-19 case surges.
 5c.
-Please describe plans for c continuous program improve ment: reports so that the program nd or comprehensive quarterly gement can track the progress of goals.
+Please describe plans for c continuous program improve ment: GAP management submits monthly activity reports and or comprehensive quarterly reports so that the program manager and senior management can track the progress of the program and monitor achievement of performance goals.

-5d. constituents tha t input from their customers and constituents, including customers and are frail, disabled, minority, and/or low-income, on ways to make ccessible and appealing to culturally diverse populations?
+5d. constituents that nput from their customers and constituents, including customers and re frail, disabled, minority, and/or low-income, on ways to make essible and appealing to culturally diverse populations?
 Yes X No